-The last meeting of the Care-Peat project took place on 4 and 5 February 2020 in Deurne, the Netherlands.
+The last meeting of the Care-Peat project took place on 4 and 5 February 2020 in Deurne, the Netherlands, with the support of Province of North Brabant.
 After a productive project meeting, in which the progress and future activities of the project were discussed, the Care-Peat partners also welcomed external participants for the public part of the workshop which would cover the afternoon of 4 and the morning of 5 February.

 It kicked off with a session highlighting the valuable tools and methods used in peatland conservation.
 It was an interesting workshop, focusing on scientific insights gained from the Care-Peat and Carbon Connects projects.